Ouinex and Interactiv Trading Conference Attracts Over 500 Active Traders Ahead of Paris Blockchain Week

-Paris, France, April 11, 2024 (GLOBE NEWSWIRE) -- Paris witnessed a groundbreaking convergence of trading innovation as the IVTday by Ouinex Conference got underway on March 5 - just days before the start of Paris Blockchain Week.
+Paris, France , April 12, 2024 (GLOBE NEWSWIRE) -- Paris witnessed a groundbreaking convergence of trading innovation as the IVTday by Ouinex Conference got underway on April 5 - just days before the start of Paris Blockchain Week.
 With over 500 attendees, the conference is a significant milestone in the realm of trading innovation in France, with traders and stakeholders gathered from around the globe.

 Interactiv Trading by Ouinex Conference